News and Commentary

 In contrast, foreign persons’ exposure to U.S. gift and estate tax depends on their “domicile” at the time of death or the country they call home.
 Unlike the facts-based tests for determining income tax residency, U.S. domicile considers the more esoteric evidence of a person’s “intent” to remain in the country based on such factors as the location of a primary residence, business, or personal belongings.
 Nonresident domiciliaries are subject to U.S. gift and estate tax only on assets situated in the U.S. at the time of death.
 In contrast, U.S. resident domiciliaries must pay estate and transfer taxes on their worldwide assets.

-U.S. domiciled residents who pass away are required to file U.S. estate tax returns only when the fair market value of their worldwide assets at the time of death exceeds the individual estate tax unified credit exemption, which is $12.92 million in 2023, up from $12.06 million in 2022.
-Married couples filing joint tax returns in 2023 can shield up to $25.84 million from federal estate taxes, up from $24.12 million in 2022.
-This generous estate tax exemption is scheduled to expire in 2026 and revert to its 2017 level of $5.49 million for individual taxpayers, making it critical to engage in estate planning.
-Moreover, these thresholds are also subject to change depending on Congressional action.
+U.S. domiciled residents who pass away must file U.S. estate tax returns only when the fair market value of their worldwide assets at the time of death exceeds the individual estate tax unified credit exemption of $13.99 in 2025.
+Married couples filing joint tax returns in 2025 can shield up to $27.98 million.
+While these generous estate tax exemptions are scheduled to be cut in half in 2026, the new administration will likely extend them further.

-Foreign persons who have a physical presence in the U.S. or who hold interest in or title to assets situated in the country must work with experienced financial advisors and tax accountants before stepping foot on U.S. soil in order to mitigate unnecessary exposure to income and estate taxes both in their home country and the U.S.
+Foreign persons who have a physical presence in the U.S. or who hold interest in or title to assets situated in the country must work with experienced financial advisors and tax accountants before stepping foot on U.S. soil to mitigate unnecessary exposure to income and estate taxes both in their home country and the U.S.

 Provenance Wealth Advisors (PWA), 200 S. Biscayne Blvd., Miami FL 33131 (800) 737-8804.